myndrws/procgenAISC/README.md

 I have also currently included a 'recovery period' where the trees do not respawn immediately; if this is absent, trees respawn at a rate faster than which the agent can get to them to chop them down.
 As an extension, the game may also be modified to include treestumps as a non-rewarding distraction.

+## Running

+You will need the requirements specified in the forked repos to install procgen.
+Then, you will be able to run TreeChop with the following:

+`python -m procgen.interactive --env-name treechop --distribution-mode easy `

 ## Demo of the tree gridworld TreeChop

 https://github.com/myndrws/procgenAISC/assets/24572054/05c8c88d-bc78-4e8d-96d6-52d785493d81